The truth behind scoring “cheap” international flights for ordinary families

 7. Save Money on Flights: Reduce your group size

 No, I’m not suggesting leaving a child or two at home ‘coz they cost too much (though how terribly tempting).
 I’m talking about breaking your family booking into smaller groups.

 Why?
-When you start your ticket search with a family group it’s near impossible to get an airline’s best price.
+When you start your ticket search with a family group, it’s nearly impossible to get an airline’s best price.
 Even within economy, tickets are classed with staff and super saver tickets, reward tickets, economy tickets all the way through to fully flexible.

 They may, however, have a few left at this price.
 The only way to tell is to narrow your search.
-Search the price for one of you first then keep adding family members until you see where that magic breaking point is to still get the super saver rate.
+Search the price for one of you first, then keep adding family members until you see where that magic breaking point is to get the super saver rate still.

 It might be that you have to book members of your party on separate tickets – a small risk you’ll then be separated on the plane but could be worth the saving.